aws-solutions/qnabot-on-aws/docs/canvaslms_integration.md

     c.
 Click `ADD` button to add the new QnABot setting

-5. Create another Setting

-    a.
-Name: enter `CanvasLMS_CourseNameSlot` as the name

-    b.
-Value: use the value of the Course Name Slot you are using in the {qids}.
-For example: `CanvasLMS_course_name_slot`

-    c.
-Click `ADD` button to add the new QnABot setting

-6. Update the `IDENTITY_PROVIDER_JWKS_URLS` setting to add trusted Identity Providers (for example: from your Lex-Web-UI Cloudformation Outputs, using the `CognitoUserPoolPubKey` value).
+5. Update the `IDENTITY_PROVIDER_JWKS_URLS` setting to add trusted Identity Providers (for example: from your Lex-Web-UI Cloudformation Outputs, using the `CognitoUserPoolPubKey` value).
-7. Scroll to the bottom of the Settings page and click `Save` button to update the setting.
+6. Scroll to the bottom of the Settings page and click `Save` button to update the setting.

 ## Enabling Authentication